guenthersehn/.dotfiles/README.md

 vim +PluginInstall +qall
 ```

+# 9. Optional

+Install pfetch for pretty system info when you login. https://github.com/dylanaraps/pfetch

-# 9. Launch a new terminal
+# 10. Launch a new terminal

 It should look like the screenshot above

-# 10. Customize
+# 11. Customize

 The [`.zshrc`](zshrc) config sources files named `*.sh` in each of the following directories after setting everything else: